 Rowland is a very small town located in the state of North Carolina.
 With a population of 1,006 people and two constituent neighborhoods, Rowland is the 396th largest community in North Carolina.

 Unlike some towns, Rowland isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Rowland are a mix of both white- and blue-collar jobs.
 Overall, Rowland is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Rowland who work in teaching (13.16%), sales jobs (12.57%), and office and administrative support (10.53%).
+There are especially a lot of people living in Rowland who work in sales jobs (12.96%), teaching (10.70%), and office and administrative support (9.01%).

-Being a small town, Rowland does not have a public transit system used by locals to get to and from work.
+Rowland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Rowland is a very ethnically-diverse town.
 The people who call Rowland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rowland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rowland include English, Scottish, Scots-Irish, and Irish.
+Important ancestries of people in Rowland include English, German, Scottish, Welsh, and Scots-Irish.

 The most common language spoken in Rowland is English.
 Other important languages spoken here include Spanish and Arabic.